 Not all organizations can invest in building, training, and maintaining a dedicated service team internally.
 For small and medium businesses, this could be resource-draining.
 So, how do you overcome this challenge?

-The answer is outsourcing your service desk requirement.
+The answer is outsourcing your IT service desk requirement.
 By partnering with an MSP, you instantly get access to skill resources, you can scale or downgrade the team as needed, cut costs and most importantly, be available for your customers.

 To summarize, the four components that make up a successful service desk are IT infrastructure, Processes, People, and Customer Experience.